Advertisement

 (click to view full)

 A pair of December 2005 articles covered the $1.8 billion competition for South Korea’s E-X airborne early warning & control (AEW&C) aircraft, designed to detect incursions into ROK airspace and act as a sort of air traffic control for the air war.
-Right now, Korea doesn’t have any AWACS assets, relying solely on its allies; by 2012, it wants at least 4 aircraft.
+At the time, South Korea had no AWACS assets, relying solely on its allies; by 2012, it wanted at least 4 aircraft.
 In response, there were 2 main competitors…

 The (Rail) Road to a Deal